Department of Accounting and Finance

 E-mail: mba@twu.edu

-Employment of financial professionals is projected to grow by seven percent (7%) through 2030, about twice as fast as most job positions (Bureau of Labor Statistics 2022).
+The employment of financial professionals is projected to grow by eight percent (8%) through 2032, about twice as fast as that of most other job positions (Bureau of Labor Statistics 2024).
 Accounting and finance professionals are in demand not only for their financial expertise but also for their value as strategic business partners (Accountingweb.com, 2022).
+More and more work in accounting and finance focuses on financial analytics using new technologies.

 The Department of Accounting and Finance prepares future business leaders for careers in Accounting and Finance through strong academic programs, student engagement, quality faculty, and innovative pedagogy.
 The programs provide excellent undergraduate and graduate education in Accounting and Finance, allowing students to develop the knowledge, skills, and ethical awareness needed by today’s financial business professionals.
-Programs emphasize lifelong learning and provide financial literacy skills to create and sustain financial wellness for all business majors.
+Programs emphasize current trends for knowledge and skills, provide financial literacy skills to create and sustain financial wellness for all business majors, and focus on lifelong learning.

 Graduate Degrees Offered